superwayne66/5243-project3/README.md

 # Data Explorer — Project 3 A/B Testing Experiment

 ## Overview
 This repository contains our **Project 3** submission for **Designing and Conducting an Experiment (A/B Test)**.
-We adapted our Shiny web application from the previous project into an experimental framework and tested whether changing the wording of the main demo-dataset call-to-action (CTA) button affects early user engagement.
+We extended our Shiny web application into a controlled A/B testing framework to evaluate whether changing the wording of the main demo-dataset call-to-action (CTA) button affects early user engagement.

-The application still allows users to:
+The application supports:
-- upload and preview datasets,
+- uploading and previewing datasets,
-- clean and preprocess data,
+- cleaning and preprocessing data,
-- engineer features,
+- engineering features,
-- perform exploratory data analysis,
+- exploratory data analysis,
-- use interactive visualizations,
+- interactive visualizations,
-- and edit `.txt` files directly in the app.
+- and direct `.txt` file editing inside the app.

-For this project, we introduced an A/B testing layer while keeping the underlying app functionality unchanged.
+For this project, we introduced an A/B testing layer while keeping the rest of the app behavior unchanged.

 ---

 ## Research Question
 **Does changing the demo dataset CTA button text increase early user engagement in the Data Loading tab of the Shiny app?**

-More specifically, we test whether a more action-oriented CTA leads to more users beginning interaction with the app.
+More specifically, we test whether a more action-oriented CTA leads to stronger early interaction with the app.

 ---

-## Hypothesis
+## Hypotheses
 ### Null Hypothesis (H0)
 Changing the CTA button text has **no effect** on early user engagement.